max-fatouros/json-to-toml/README.md

 # json-to-toml
 Converts JSON to TOML format.
-Preserves ordering, adds indentation.
+Preserves ordering and adds indentation.

 Converts the values from keys named "note" into comments, replaces null-types with comments.
 ### Example